Exeter West Greenwich Senior High School

 Summer is a perfect time to set sail--to chart a new course in your reading life.
 Where will you go?
 Who will you meet?
 What will you learn--about yourself, and others?
 Summer reading invites you to swim through the pages of a book to discover, to explore, and to grow as a lifelong learner.

-For this program, you must read TWO books.
-Both books must be from the grade-appropriate lists located under the tabs.
-(Students who will be taking core (non-elective) honors and AP English classes are required to read THREE books; one MUST BE the required honors/ AP title, along with TWO other selections of their choice from the grade list.
+For this program, you must read ONE book.
+The book must be from the grade-appropriate lists located under the tabs.
+(Students who will be taking core (non-elective) honors and AP English classes are required to read TWO books; one MUST BE the required honors/ AP title, along with ONE other selection of their choice from the grade list.
 Honors & AP students will assessed on the required title in their English literature class.
 Therefore incoming 9th grade honors students will be assessed on their required book at the start of the second semester.)

-Located throughout this website are the directions for your summer reading assignments and the rubrics for the required essay and options for projects.
+Located throughout this website are the directions for your summer reading assignment and options for projects.
 Carefully review these assignments before you select your summer reading books.

-You have several assessment options for your second reading selection:
+You have several assessment options for your summer reading independent selection:

 When choosing a project, decide which choice you like more and suits your book best.
-More information about each option is given on accompanying pages of this site, along with specific project rubrics.
+Keep in mind, that most AR quizzes count on vivid recall; If you choose to take an AR quiz, you are strongly encouraged to annotate while reading, and, most importantly, review those notes before you sit down to take an AR quiz!
+More information about each option is given on accompanying pages of this site, along with project-specific project rubrics.
 Other than the AR Quiz, all projects must be turned in to your advisor on the first day of school.
-Late projects will be accepted up to THREE SCHOOL DAYS (Friday, August 29) after the first day of school--and will be subjected to a ten-point-per-day penalty.
-LATE PROJECTS MUST BE HAND DELIVERED BY THE STUDENT TO MS. SUTTON (Classroom S207 or Department Chair’s office suite--by senior high guidance).
+Late projects will be accepted up to THREE SCHOOL DAYS (Thursday, August 27) after the first day of school--and will be subjected to a ten-point-per-day penalty.
+LATE PROJECTS MUST BE HAND DELIVERED BY THE STUDENT TO MS. SUTTON (Classroom S207 or Department Chair’s office S205).
 Late projects should not be given to your advisor!

 Note: You must do summer reading for each core English class in which you are enrolled.
-That is, if you are taking two (2) English classes because of a previous year’s failure, you are required to complete summer reading assignments--totaling four (4) books--for both classes.
+That is, if you are taking two (2) English classes because of a previous year’s failure, you are required to complete summer reading assignments--totaling two (2) books--one for each core English class.

 Summer reading is a required activity; we fully expect that you will complete your reading assignments before the first day of school.
-The scores for your summer reading assignments will account for ten percent (10%) of your first marking period grade in your core English literature class.
+The score for your summer reading assignment will account for five percent (5%) of your first marking period grade in your core English literature class.

 The summer reading books are widely available in local libraries, at internet-based bookstores (www.amazon.com, for example), and at area bookstores.
-Annotated summer reading lists are attached to this letter and will be available in the Senior High office, the Guidance office, the Superintendent’s office, and the High School’s and District’s websites.
+Annotated summer reading lists are available on the tabs to the left of this page.
+In addition, a letter detailing this information will be available in the Senior High office, the Guidance office, the Superintendent’s office, and the High School’s and District’s websites.

-Should you have questions, or require additional information, please contact Sharon Sutton, the English Department Chairperson at 397-6893 (220) or firstname.lastname@example.org.
+Should you have questions, or require additional information, please contact Sharon Sutton, the English Department Chairperson at email@example.com.

 The EWG Senior High English Faculty

-Recapitulation:To Complete EWGHS’s Summer Reading Program, you must read two (2) books from the list for the grade you will be entering.
+Recapitulation:To Complete EWGHS’s Summer Reading Program, you must read ONE (1) book from the list for the grade you will be entering.
+(Again, if you failed a previous year's English class, you must read a book from that grade level's list also!)